playlyfe/playlyfe-php-sdk/README.md

 Playlyfe PHP SDK
 ================
-This is a basic OAuth 2.0 PHP client SDK for the Playlyfe API.
-It currently only supports the `client_credentials` flow and `authorization code` flow.
+This is the official OAuth 2.0 PHP client SDK for the Playlyfe API.
+It supports the `client_credentials` and `authorization code` OAuth 2.0 flows.
-To understand how the complete api works checkout [The Playlyfe Api](http://dev.playlyfe.com/docs/api) for more information.
+For a complete API Reference checkout [Playlyfe Developers](https://dev.playlyfe.com/docs/api) for more information.

 Requires
 --------
-Php >= 5.5.9
+PHP >= 5.5.9
 libcurl3

 Install